 HCI installation considerations

-This section describes considerations for installing the Host Communications Interface (HCI) which is a requirement for several BMC AMI DevX products.
+This topic describes considerations for installing the Host Communications Interface (HCI) which is a requirement for several BMC AMI DevX products.

 TCP/IP considerations